harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/traditional/ssh-ng.md

 If the first pipeline execution fails (regardless of stage), Harness skips the rollback since there is no record of any successful pipeline execution.

 #### N+1 time deployment
-In case of stage failures in subsequent executions ((Assume the service, environment, infrastructure didn't changed in corresponding stage)) - Harness will initiate the rollback to the previous successfull pipeline with stage execution.
-Previous pipeline execution needs not to be successfull for all stages, it will match the successfull stage regardless of the pipeline execution status.
+In case of stage failures in subsequent executions ((Assuming the service, environment, infrastructure didn't changed in the corresponding stage)), Harness initiates rollback to the previous successful pipeline.
+The previous pipeline execution must be successful for all stages.
+The successful stage is matched regardless of the pipeline execution status.

 :::note